VincentWei/build-minigui-4.0/README.md

 This instruction assumes that you are using Ubuntu Linux 16.04 LTS or 18.04 LTS.

+Note that, we have switched the repos to branch rel-4-0.

 ## Prerequisites

 You should run `apt install <package_name>` to install the following packages